alexirpan/alexirpan.github.io/_posts/2024-08-06-switching-to-ai-safety.markdown

 6. I expect superhuman AI in my lifetime.
 7. The nearest-term outcomes rely on the current paradigm making it to superhuman AI.
 There's a low chance the current paradigm gets all the way there.
 The chance is still higher than
 I'm comfortable with.

-Many smaller arguments surround this, but that's the core for me.

 In so far as intelligence can be defined as the ability to notice patterns, pull together disparate pieces of information, and overall have the ability to get shit done, there is definitely room to be better than people.
 Evolution promotes things